Olivert75/regression_project/README.md

  <br>

 ## 2.)
 Project Description
-  We are to build a regression model to predict a continuous variable (tax_value) using features that will help us better predict tax value.
-Since there are heaps of missing data, we'll have to find ways to combat it.
+  We are to build a regression model to predict a continuous variable (tax_value) using features that will help us better predict property value.
+Since there are heaps of missing data, we'll have to find ways to handle it.
 We also want to know which counties these properties are located in and calculate tax rate.

  ## 3.)
 Goals
   - Deliver a Jupyter notebook going through the steps of the data science pipeline